WANF: Tribune ownership

 In July 1983, Tribune Broadcasting of Chicago announced it would spend $32 million to purchase WANX-TV from CBN.
 It was the company's fifth station, purchased as CBN was seeking to raise money for other operations and retire some of its debts.
-On March 1, 1984, the call sign was changed to WGNX, stated to be a mixture of the call signs of Tribune stations WGN-TV in Chicago and WPIX in New York City.
+On March 15, 1984, the call sign was changed to WGNX, stated to be a mixture of the call signs of Tribune stations WGN-TV in Chicago and WPIX in New York City.

 WGNX emerged as the number-one local independent in Atlanta under Tribune's ownership.
 A reported $40 million in program expenditures lifted costs market-wide for syndicated shows and gave channel 46 a stronger lineup.
 With $19 million in revenue for 1985, WGNX more than doubled the billing of its primary competitor, WATL.
 WATL, which engineered its own rise to viability in the late 1980s, and WGNX gave Atlanta its first serious local independent stations.
 Atlanta Hawks basketball moved from WVEU (channel 69) to WGNX in the 1986–87 season.

-In November 1993, Tribune committed to the new The WB Television Network, a new service to be launched by Warner Bros.
+In November 1993, Tribune committed to the new WB Television Network, to be launched by Warner Bros.
 Television in January 1995.
 Tribune would hold an ownership stake, and six of the company's seven independent stations, including WGNX, were initially to join at launch.